abhishekchak52/QDW2025/README.md

 <details>
 <summary><strong>Windows Installation</strong></summary>

-For Windows users, we recommend using the prebuilt Palace executable provided by WELSIM.
+For Windows users, we recommend using the prebuilt Palace executable ([GitHub repo for release v0.11.1](https://github.com/awslabs/palace/tree/f3d2deb64364ddb157e654ecac23a4fef45db7e4)) provided by WELSIM.
 Detailed instructions can be found in the [SQuADDS documentation](https://lfl-lab.github.io/SQuADDS/source/resources/palace.html#installation-of-palace-on-windows-systems).

 The prebuilt executable will be installed in: